 HD-CVI DVR is the main brain of the HD-CVI security camera system

-HD-CVI DVR’s can record at resolutions up to 1080p or 1920X1080.
+HD-CVI DVR’s can record at resolutions up to 8MP or 4K.
 HD-CVI camera systems can use both coax cable and cat5 or cat6 network cabling to transmit their signal.
 This makes HD-CVI a great choice when upgrading older systems.
-It doesn’t matter if both coax and/or network cable is run or even mixed the HD-CVI technology will work.
-You can also mix your old cameras with the new HD cameras which again saves on upgrade costs.
+It doesn’t matter if your old system has both coax and/or network cable because the HD-CVI technology will work either way.
+You can also mix your old cameras analog with the new HD cameras which again saves on upgrade costs.

 The other great thing about the HD-CVI technology is that you can run the cabling long distances up to 1500ft.
 IP camera cable runs have to be run within 330ft before using a separate switch or IP extender.
 Video footage is recorded digitally onto a hard drive.
 All of the HD-CVI security cameras are plugged into the back of the DVR.